dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     {
         dynamic jObject = JsonNode.Parse<object>(ref reader, options);

-        // Pass a value into the constructor, which was hard to do before in a custom converter
-        // since all of the values need to be manually read and cached ahead of time.
+        // Pass values into the constructor which requires the values to be read ahead of time.
         Person person = new Person(jObject.Id)
         {
             Name = jObject.name,